Data storage converter

 Advertisement

-Hard drive manufacturers use decimal prefixes (1 KB = 1,000 bytes), which produce larger-looking numbers.
-Operating systems use binary prefixes (1 KiB = 1,024 bytes), which is why a "500 GB" drive appears as roughly 465 GB in Windows or macOS.
-The IEC introduced the kibibyte, mebibyte, and gibibyte in 1998 to make this distinction unambiguous, though the old names are still widely misused.
+Hard drive and SSD manufacturers use decimal prefixes (1 KB = 1,000 bytes, 1 MB = 1,000,000 bytes, and so on), which produce larger-looking numbers on the box.
+Operating systems report storage in binary prefixes (1 KiB = 1,024 bytes), which is why a "500 GB" drive appears as roughly 465 GiB in Windows or macOS.
+Both are "correct" — they're just counting in base 10 versus base 2.